Profit and loss statement

 A profit and loss or income statement lists your sales and expenses and is generally recorded on a monthly, quarterly or yearly basis.
-It tells you how much real profit you’re making or losing.
+It tells you how much real profit you're making or losing.
 A profit and loss statement can help you develop sales targets and an appropriate sales price for goods/services using tools like the break-even, profit margin and mark up calculators.
-See our Analyse your finances page under our Business finances topic for more information about these financial tools.
+See Analyse your finances for more information about these financial tools.

 Profit and loss statement for each year

 - Total sales